pingcap/docs/tidb-cloud/data-service-custom-domain.md

 The custom domain is in a **Pending** status initially while the system validates your DNS settings.
 Once the DNS validation is successful, the status of your custom domain will update to **Success**.
 > **Note:**
 >
 > Depending on your DNS provider, it might take up to 24 hours for the DNS record to be validated.
-Domains that have not been validated for over 24 hours will show an 'expired' status and can only be deleted.
+The custom domain that have not been validated for over 24 hours will show an 'expired' status and can only be deleted.

 After your custom domain status is set to **Success**, you can use it to access your endpoint.
 The code example provided by TiDB Cloud Data Service is automatically updated to your custom domain and path.
 For more information, see [Call an endpoint](/tidb-cloud/data-service-manage-endpoint.md#call-an-endpoint).